judeokafor/AutoMart/README.md

 - Run - npm install to install packages
 - Run npm run build to build the project
 - Run npm run dev to start the server for development
-- Run npm start to start the server for production build
+- Run npm start to start the server for production
 - Navigate to [localhost:8080](http://localhost:8080/) in browser to access the application